dps923/winter2020/topics/info-project-template-core-data.md

 ## Info: Project Template for Core Data projects

 This document briefly introduces you to the new project template for projects that use the Core Data storage technology.
-It complements the in-class coverage from Monday November 12.
+It complements the in-class introductory coverage of Core Data.

 The purpose of this document is to provide you with information.
 A separate "how to" document will show you how to use it for a new project.